JohncentVentura/Jourdans-Snack-Corner/README.md

 # Jourda's Snack Corner
-Ongoing project for a local food business
+Ongoing project for a local food business.